 Waterproof Zips

-‘Waterproof’ coil zips like YKK Aquaguard have a coating on the underside of the zip which faces outwards on the bag/garment, which means the underside is actually the right side of waterproof zip.
+‘Waterproof’ coil zips like YKK Aquaguard have a coating on the underside of the zip which faces outwards on the bag/garment, which means what is the underside of a normal coil zip is actually the right side of waterproof zip.
 This means they need a ‘reverse slider’/ ‘waterproof zip slider’, which are upside down to a normal coil slider (the tape notch is towards the top of the slider).
 A normal slider will usually actually fit, but you might not realise your mistake until you finish your bag and see that your zip on the wrong-side of the bag!

 The flip side to this is that you can use a reverse slider on a normal coil zip if want the teeth hidden towards the inside of your bag or garment.
-This can give a nice aesthetic to your bag.
+This can give a nice aesthetic to your project.

 Cheap off-brand waterproof zips aren’t worth it in my experience and will delaminate within days.
 Buy genuine YKK Aquaguard from a reputable seller.